trustoverip/tswg-cesr-specification/spec/spec.md

 With standard Base64 conversion that employs pad characters, the Text domain representation that results from the individual conversion of a set of binary strings when concatenated in the Text domain after conversion and stripping off pad characters is not necessarily equivalent to the Text domain representation that results from converting en-masse to text the concatenation of the same set of binary strings and then stripping off pad characters.
 In the latter case, knowledge of the set of binary strings is lost because the resultant conversion may have bits from two binary bytes concatenated in one text character.
 Restated, the problem with standard Base64 is that it does not preserve byte boundaries after the en-masse conversion of concatenated binary strings.
 Consequently, standard (naive) Base64 does not provide two-way or true Composability as defined above.

 To elaborate, the number of pad characters appended with standard Base64 encoding is a function of the length of the binary string.
-Let ‘N’ be the length in bytes of the binary string.
+Let `N` be the length in bytes of the binary string.
 When `N mod 3 = 1`, then there are 8 bits in the remainder that must be encoded into Base64.
 Recall from the examples above that a single byte (8 bits) requires two Base64 characters.
 The first encodes 6 bits and the second the remaining 2 bits for a total of 8 bits.
 The last character is selected such that its non-coding 4 bits are zero.
 Thus, two additional pad characters are required to pad out the resulting conversion so that its length is an integer multiple of 4 Base64 characters.
-Furthermore, when `N mod 3 = 1`, then the addition of 2 more zeroed bytes to the length of the binary string such that `M = N + 2` would result in `M mod 3 = 0` or equivalently `N + 2 mod 3 = 0`.
+Furthermore, when `N mod 3 = 1`, then 2 more zeroed bytes added to the length of the binary string such that `M = N + 2` would result in `M mod 3 = 0` or equivalently `N + 2 mod 3 = 0`.

 Similarly, when `N mod 3 = 2`, then there are two bytes (16 bits) in the remainder that must be encoded into Base64.
 Recall from the examples above that two bytes (16 bits) require three Base64 characters.
-The first two encode 6 bits each (for 12 bits) and the third encodes the remaining 4 bits for a total of 16.
+The first two encode 6 bits each (for 12 bits), and the third encodes the remaining 4 bits for a total of 16.
 The last character is selected such that its non-coding 2 bits are zero.
 Thus, one additional trailing pad character is required to pad out the resulting conversion so that its length is an integer multiple of 4 characters.
-Furthermore when
-`N mod 3 = 2`, then the addition of 1 more byte of zeros added to the length of the binary string such that `M = N + 1` would result in `M mod 3 = 0` or equivalently `N + 2 mod 3 = 0`.
+Furthermore, when `N mod 3 = 2`, then the addition of 1 more byte of zeros added to the length of the binary string such that `M = N + 1` would result in `M mod 3 = 0` or equivalently `N + 2 mod 3 = 0`.
 Thus, the number of leading pre-pad zeroed bytes needed to align the binary string on a 24-bit boundary is the same as the number of trailing pad characters needed to align the converted Base64 text string on a 24-bit boundary.

-Finally, when `N mod 3 = 0`, then the binary string is aligned on a 24-bit boundary and no trailing pad characters are required to ensure the length of the Base64 conversion is an integer multiple of 4 characters.
+Finally, when `N mod 3 = 0`, then the binary string is already aligned on a 24-bit boundary and no trailing pad characters are required to ensure the length of the Base64 conversion is an integer multiple of 4 characters.
 Likewise, no leading pad bytes are required to ensure the length of the binary string is an integer multiple of 3 bytes.

 Thus, in all three cases, the number of trailing post-pad characters, if any, needed to align the converted Base64 text string on a 24-bit boundary is the same as the number of leading pre-pad bytes, if any, needed to align the binary string on a 24-bit boundary.

-The number of required trailing Base64 post-pad characters or equivalently the number of leading pre-pad zeroed bytes to ensure 24 bit alignment may be computed with the following formula:
+The number of required trailing Base64 post-pad characters or, equivalently the number of leading pre-pad zeroed bytes to ensure 24-bit alignment may be computed with the following formula:

 `ps = (3 - (N mod 3)) mod 3)`, where `ps` is the pad size (pre-pad bytes or post-pad characters) and `N` is the size in bytes of the binary string.